 Being Dutch I am rooted in an origin of sailing.
 Sailing, also called yachting, has been practised since antiquity as a means of transport.
 In the modern sense, yachting probably originated in the Netherlands, and the word seems to come from the Dutch “jacht” or “jacht schip,” a light, fast naval craft.
 I also have many years of experience in RL sailing and yachting.
 Yes, I can talk about myself for hours :).

-Of course the content of this web site is based on my own seven odd years of experience in SL sailing and is therefore necessary limited and sometimes biased of course.
+Of course the content of this web site is based on my own ten odd years of experience in SL sailing and is therefore necessary limited and sometimes biased of course.
 Still I have tried to write in an objective way about SL sailing with the beginning sailor in mind (the majority in SL).
 If you feel there are mistakes, omissions or otherwise want to respond to the content with an opinion or question, feel free to use the contact form and I will try to respond to it.

-In the background Crows Nest in Blake Sea.
+Me in my Bandit 60 with in the background Crows Nest in Blake Sea.

 I myself discovered SL sailing back in 2008 because I rented an island and someone explained that having a boat is fun.
 So I went to Jacqueline Trudeau’s shop, one of the more notorious ship builders at the time, and bought the wrong boat (Tradewind).
 But it looked great.
 Why was my purchase wrong?
 Not because it did not function, but because it was way over my head.
 I had no clue how to operate it and had many other problems finding my way into sailing.
 Since then I learned a lot and met many people who had similar problems and supported them to get started.
 With this in mind I created this web site.